 I have lived here is Aurora Colorado for most of my life; I come from a large family of 12 children, and I graduated High school from Cherokee Trail High school with an IB Diploma in 2011.
 Although I can be pretty laid back most of the time I have always have a drive and passion for academics.
 I am currently working on a Bachelor's in Mechanical Engineering from the University of Colorado (I currently have an associate's in Mathematics).
 My most focused subjects are in the Math and Science fields.
 I have always had a knack for these subjects, and I just love solving, or even creating problems and knowing exactly how the world works.
 I am also able to help tutoring with ACT or other test prep, or help in any way I can with the IB program.

-My current tutoring experience before Varsity Tutors has all been informal tutoring between friends and family and started during my Junior year in High School when I began helping my peers in IB math and chemistry.
+My current tutoring experience before Varsity Tutors has all been informal tutoring between friends and family.
+This started during my junior year in high school when I began helping my peers in IB math and chemistry.
 Outside of work and school I have a wide range of hobbies.
 I am currently trying to learn another language; I do a lot of reading and have on a few occasions tried my hand at writing; I enjoy music (I dabble in the guitar and help my friend's band with sound work during production on occasion); and I generally enjoy just about anything nerdy.
-I look forwards to meeting all of you!
+I look forward to meeting all of you!

-University of Colorado Denver - BS, Mechanical Engineering
+Undergraduate Degree: University of Colorado Denver - Bachelor of Science, Mechanical Engineering

 ACT Composite: 33